-If your AMTFTC is limited, the unused amount generally may be carried back or forward according to sections 59(a)(2)(B) and 904(c).
-However, if you made the election to claim the foreign tax credit on Form 1040 without filing Form 1116, any unused AMTFTC cannot be carried back or forward.
+If your AMTFTC is limited, the unused amount generally may be carried back or forward according to section 904(c).
+However, if you made the election to claim the foreign tax credit on Form 1040 (or Form 1040NR) without filing Form 1116, any unused AMTFTC cannot be carried back or forward.
 In addition, no unused AMTFTC from another year can be used in any year for which the election has been made.